-The Tolland Public Library Foundation and Greater Hartford SCORE’s Small Business Academy will offer a free talk May 1 on “How to Manage Risk in a Small Business.”
+The Tolland Public Library Foundation and Greater Hartford SCORE’s Small Business Academy will hold a free talk Oct.
+5 on how businesses can make the most of a Google listing.

 The event is free, but registration is required.
-To register, call the library at 860-871-3620 or register at tolland.org/library using the online events calendar.
+To register, call the library at 860-871-3620 or register at tolland.org/library.

 Greater Hartford SCORE was started in 1964 with the mission of matching the experience of seasoned business owners and managers with small business owners.
 Its Small Business Academy was organized in 2016 to provide workshops to those clients.